santosh-gaggle/paypal-rest-api/README.md

 ## Main Functionalities
-Gaggle_GiftcardApi
+Place Order by rest API

 ## Installation
- = in production please use the `--keep-generated` option
+ - in production please use the `--keep-generated` option

 ### Type 1: Zip file